 If you feel the applicant’s needs are within the range of our staff expertise and BrightStone would be a good fit, we invite you to take a tour.
 Please call the office at 615-790-4888 and ask Elaine Farmer for information about scheduling a tour.

-- The Application If you feel that BrightStone has the program to fit your adult’s needs, you should complete an Application.
-There is a non-refundable fee for processing the application.
+After taking a tour and if you feel that BrightStone has the program to fit your adult’s needs, you will be invited to submit a formal Application.
+There is a non-refundable fee of $150 for processing the application.

-- Admission Committee Recommendation
+Admission Committee Recommendation

 The Admission Committee will notify you of their recommendation which will be one of the following:

-- Further evaluation is needed
+Further evaluation is needed.

-Services cannot be provided for applicant at this time
+Services cannot be provided for applicant at this time.

 Applicant is accepted on a probationary basis.

-- Enrollment If the applicant is accepted on a probationary basis, another conference is held at which time the enrollment and intake procedures are discussed.
+If the applicant is accepted on a probationary basis, another conference is held at which time the enrollment and intake procedures are discussed.